LYE-Software/Lang/README.md

 Lang is completely **free** and features **no ads**.

-Currently only French is supported with preloaded verbs, as that is the language i am taking right now.
+Currently only French is supported with *preloaded* verbs, as that is the language i am taking right now.
 Past tense, present tense, and future tense all work for French.

-In addition to French, the user can make Custom Verb Sheets either manually on their PC, or using the Online Creator built into Lang.
+**However, in addition to French, the user can make Custom Verb Sheets either manually on their PC, or using the Online Creator built into Lang.**

 *How To Create Custom Verb Sheets:*